Julian Assange sex assault allegations: Timeline

 The Wikileaks founder is denied residency in Sweden.
 No reason is given, although an official on Sweden's Migration Board tells the AFP news agency "he did not fulfil the requirements".

 1 September 2010

-Swedish Director of Prosecution Marianne Ny says she is reopening the rape investigation against Mr Assange, eleven days after a chief prosecutor announced the arrest warrant had been dropped.
-Ms Ny is also head of the department that oversees prosecution of sex crimes in particular.
+Ms Nye says she is reopening the rape investigation against Mr Assange, eleven days after a chief prosecutor announced the arrest warrant had been dropped.
+Ms Nye is also head of the department that oversees prosecution of sex crimes in particular.

 "There is reason to believe that a crime has been committed," she says in a statement.
 "Considering information available at present, my judgement is that the classification of the crime is rape."